rutum/rutum.github.io/_posts/2019-05-26-the-power-of-paper-and-a-pen.md

 I have been writing for over decades now, and the themes that I particularly find myself writing about are - business ideas, notes from books that I have read, and introspection ideas.
 I do sometimes write my to-do lists and occasionally about daily events.

-Each of my entries are judgement free - if I write something, the future me doesnt get to judge the past me.
-Each entry is allowed to be messy - infact it is encouraged.
-Pressuring myself to keep neat journals totally defeats the purpose of having a journal sidekick in the first place.
+Each of my entries are judgment free - if I write something, the future me doesn't get to judge the past me.
+Each entry is allowed to be messy - in fact it is encouraged.

+>Pressuring myself to keep neat journals totally defeats the purpose of having a journal sidekick in the first place.

 I need to outsource the clutter in my head, not to keep the clutter in my head and outsource the neat and pretty stuff in my head.

 # Stories from how writing has helped
-1) Learning R:
+1. Learning R:
 I have a CS background, but there is always something new that I want to learn.
 In fall of 2012 I taught myself R in my free time.
 I carried a pocket journal with me and wrote in it different syntax and notes that I wanted to remember.
 I listened to online lectures and read a few books, and declared victory in 2 months!
 It would have taken me forever to learn R without having my notes to go back to.

-2) Starting a business
+2. Starting a business:
 I enjoy solving problems to a fault.
 I started making a journal of problems that I see and would like to see fixed.
 Taking the time to write down ideas instead of just thinking about them helped me to quickly eliminate the bad eggs.

-3) Reading Books
+3. Reading Books:
 I read... a LOT!
 But what is the point of reading if you cannot remember what you read and learn from it?
 Writing small snippets for yourself to go back to is such a game changer.

 # How to start writing